 Colombia is one of those places where you could travel for a year and still have much to see.
 The landscape and activities are so diverse and with over 1.1 million km² to explore, you will never see it all.
 Here are some places that you should definitely not miss.

 We liked Bogotá because we were visiting friends and it had beautiful architecture, but it definitely wasn’t our favourite place in Colombia.
-The Candelaria area is where most of the historical buildings are and it’s where most travellers stay, but come night-time the streets are silent because it’s dangerous to walk around.
+The Candelaria area is where most of the historical buildings are and it’s where most travellers stay, but come night-time the streets are silent as it’s dangerous to walk around.

 Sadly, poverty and crime is still an issue in Bogotá.
 A recent police raid of a nearby red-light district caused a dispersal of many of the city’s misfits and criminals and this has actually added to the danger of the Candelaria neighbourhood and other nearby barrios.